 Our tours run on "Japan time".
-This means that we leave promptly at the published departure time.
+This means that we leave promptly at the published departure time of 6:45 am.
 If you are late, the tour will leave without you and your reservation will be forfeited without refund.
 Please make your greatest effort to show up on time.
 Find more information on the Tochomae pick up location here.

 *Optional pick up/drop off at Gotenba train station (Mt.
 Fuji area) is available, see details on this option here.

 *Personal luggage: there will NOT be any place to store your extra baggage on our tour.
 Any extra luggage you have needs to be dealt with BEFORE joining our tour in either Tokyo or Gotenba.
 Options for luggage storage include, coin lockers at Shinjuku or Gotenba, hotel baggage storage services or sending by 'takkyubin' (postal service) to your next destination.

 On our 2 day Mt.
 Fuji Tour we will be spending the night in a Japanese style mountain hut.
 These huts offer a fantastic cultural experience unique to Mt.
 Fuji.
 Huts are a great way of meeting fellow climbers, exchanging stories, and experiencing camaraderie that you will never find in a five star hotel.
 Accommodations consist of a bunk, bedding, sheets, and pillow all in the Japanese style.
 When huts get crowded you may be required to share your bunk with other climbers so eye masks, as well as ear plugs are highly recommended and are provided by FMG.

 We keep a strict guide/client ratio of 1:10.
 While most group tours do exceed 10 guests, each participant is allowed to hike at their own pace on day 1.
 On our summit attempt on day 2 the group is more tightly managed.